WWDCNotes/Content/CONTRIBUTING.md

 ## More Questions

-If you need any further help or clarification, please [open an issue](https://github.com/zntfdr/WWDC-Notes/issues/new) or [contact me on Twitter](https://twitter.com/zntfdr).
+If you need any further help or clarification, please [contact me on Twitter](https://twitter.com/zntfdr) or [email](mailto:wwdcnotes@fivestars.blog).

 Thank you and please enjoy! 🎉